siran/writing/posts/_drafts/Maxwell Electromagnetism as the Minimal Dynamics of Divergence-Free Energy Flow.md

 Maxwell electromagnetism is not an arbitrary field theory.

-It is the simplest possible dynamics capable of transporting energy continuously, locally, and without sources in three dimensions.
+It is the simplest possible description of how energy can move continuously, locally, and without sources through three-dimensional space.